jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

-opportunities, and this tends to be easier the higher in the stack we are, given the wealth of options and algorithms in use. {{Fingerprinting}} and {{AmIUnique}} provide a good starting point for some of the technology and measurements.
+opportunities, and this tends to be easier the higher in the stack we are, given the wealth of options and algorithms in use. {{Fingerprinting}} and {{AmIUnique}} provide a good starting point for some of the issues, along with measurements about the accuracy of fingerprinting mechanisms and defenses against them.

 The general topic of ensuring that protocol mechanisms stays evolvable and workable is covered in {{I-D.iab-use-it-or-lose-it}}.
 But the